-Heather Ettus, Title IX Coordinator

-Standard HealthCare Services, College of Nursing
+Heather Ettus, Title IX Coordinator Standard HealthCare Services, College of Nursing Email: <a href="https://doi.org/10.108/nature/natu

-Email: hettus@standardcollege.edu

-Phone: (703) 891-1787 Ext 114

-Address: Standard Health Care Services, College of Nursing

-7704 Leesburg Pike, Suite 1000
+Address: Standard Health Care Services, College of Nursing 7600 Leesburg Pike, Suite 200 East

 Falls Church, VA 22043

-Standard College encourages anyone who experiences or becomes aware of an incident of prohibited conduct involving a student to immediately report the incident to the Title IX
+Standard College encourages anyone who experiences or becomes aware of an incident of prohibited conduct involving a student to immediately report the incident to the Title IX Coordinator.

-Coordinator.
 Students may first speak with a faculty member about the incident, who will then notify the Title IX Coordinator.
 A meeting will be set up within 3 business days between the Title IX Coordinator and the complainant to discuss the incident.
 The Title IX Coordinator will determine, based on the circumstances, whether the facts presented require a formal investigation.

-Students will be provided with a written explanation of the student's or employee's rights and options, about help they may receive and the policies and procedures Standard College follows upon receiving a complaint.
+Students will be provided with a written explanation of the student's or employee's rights and options, about help they may receive, and the policies and procedures Standard College follows upon receiving a complaint.